MickaliaR/Network-Security-Groups/README.md

 <img src="https://i.imgur.com/EqIANg3.png"/>
 </p>
 <p>
 - Open the Wireshark app and filter for "ICMP" traffic only.
-Open the command line within the Windows 10 Virtual Machine and ping the Linux Virtual Machine by using it's private IP address.
+Open the Command Prompt within the Windows 10 Virtual Machine and ping the Linux Virtual Machine by using it's private IP address.
 Ping requests and replies will be seen within the Wireshark app.
 (Prompt: Ping 10.0.0.5)
 </p>
 <br />